supercollider/sc3-plugins/README.md

 Copy the `SC3plugins` folder to you Extensions folder (you find out which one that is by evaluating `Platform.userExtensionDir` from within SuperCollider).

 WARNING: on OSX, if you want to install into `CMAKE_INSTALL_PREFIX`, you have to specify it by disabling the `IN_PLACE_BUILD` cmake option which defaults to ON (see below).

+WARNING: supernova on OSX.
+Supernova searches for plugins specifically in Extension/plugins and not like scsynth in Extension/anyOddFolder.
+If supernova on OSX cannot find your plugins make sure they are in the correct place. (patch for supernova server submitted).

 ### Cmake Options